Mr-Saxobeat/turn-or-break-line/README.md

 # Turn or Break Line

-This LISP AutoCad plugin makes a break in the selected lines that transverse other fixed lines selected by the user.
+This Lisp AutoCad plugin makes a turn or a break in the selected lines that intercepts other selected lines.

 There are two commands: **DES** and **DES2**.